sohyun902/Ray-Tracing/README.md

 was rendered.

-All three ray tracing featrues (Shadows, Reflection, and Refraction) were implemented.
+All three ray tracing features (Shadows, Reflection, and Refraction) were implemented.